TanishaWij/Overdue-Patch-Finder/OverduePatches/package-gmail-master/Readme.md

 [Gmail](https://www.google.com/gmail/) is a free, Web-based e-mail service provided by Google.
 ### Why would you use a Ballerina connector for Gmail

-Ballerina GMail connector allows you to access the [Gmail REST API](https://developers.google.com/gmail/api/v1/reference/) and perform actions like creating and sending a simple text mail, mail with html content and inline images, mail with attachments, search and get mail etc.
+Ballerina GMail connector allows you to access the [Gmail REST API](https://developers.google.com/gmail/api/v1/reference/) and perfom actions like creating and sending a simple text mail, mail with html content and inline images, mail with attachments, search and get mail etc.

 Following are the gmail api methods supported by the current version